Clockwise from top-left: Yaner Chen, students in the Foundation lounge, Maya Kamachi, Randall Barnetson.

 “My time at Emily Carr was great.
 In Foundation you’re exposed to every single possible medium you’ve ever wanted.
 In first year, I was in 3D design, print-making, sculpture...”

 HUMN 100: Academic Core I (6 credits)

 FNDT 108: Creative Process or FNDT 115: Indigenous Presence (3 credits)

 Spring Term (15 credits)

-All Foundation students are automatically registered in the Foundation Forum lecture series (FNDT 001) in your Spring term.
+All first year Foundation students are automatically registered in the Foundation Forum lecture series (FNDT 001) in your Spring term.

 During the series, speakers and guest artists and designers will present on a variety of topics, to get you thinking about your creative process and to inspire you.
 Forums will also cover important Emily Carr program information.

 One part information-sharing, one part community-building, and one part future-imagining.